 If you are a secure tenant of the Council or another social housing landlord including assured tenants with housing associations, you may apply to exchange or swap your home with another tenant.
 We call this a Mutual Exchange.

 You must not owe any debt to the Council (this includes Council Tax and Housing Benefit).
-You must not be overcrowded, and you must not under occupy the new home by more than one bedroom.
+In your new home, you must not be overcrowded or under occupying by more than one bedroom.

 You can advertise your home for exchange with another tenant in one of the following ways: